Crossfit202/WordUnscrambler/README.md

 - Add error handling. (example; case-sensitive issues).
 - Implement a graphical user interface to make the program more user-friendly.
 - Reduce runtime.
 When you get up near 7 letters, it takes a while to process the list.
 I want to find a way to improve the speed of the program
+- Add the functionatity of searching a dictionary CSV to get a word defined if you would like